“Quarantine Diaries,” by David Garyan (Day 39)

 Frame of Mind

 Sometimes I wonder what gets me out of bed every morning.
 Whose logic whispers in my ear?
 The weather will keep changing the same way— there’s nothing new outside, but you must still go.
 People come in and out of my life, and they do this like transactions in a bank, but I neither save like the elderly, nor withdraw like a gambler.
-I learn to speak facial expressions from a book without looking down at the slang.
+I learn to speak facial expressions from a book, and I do this without looking down at the slang.
 What slang?

 strong enough to do that again?
 I want to catch these reflections like hunters without weapons— hunters without weapons coming across the perfect prey.
-Who’s me anyways?
+Who, in fact, is the I that I am?
 Not anyone else.

 When do painters become themselves?
 When they paint an imperfect self-portrait.
 When do painters become artists?

 When they paint a perfect self-portrait.
-I’m no artist but I’ve drawn 12,000 sketches of myself and none of them exist, except the one I’m drafting today.
+I’m no artist.
+Yet I've looked in the mirror and drawn 12,000 sketches.
+But none of them exist— except the one I’m drafting today.
 Why must faces be famous to deserve histories?
 Obscurity is an illiterate person trying to write in the past tense.

 Comments